 Who are the actors who play Alex, Carlos, and Luis in the Rules of Attraction and Chain Reaction book trailers?

 Alex is played by Alexander Amato, an internationally known Latino model and actor.
 (He plays the groom in Katy Perry’s Hot ‘N Cold video.)
 Carlos is played by Giancarlo Vidrio, a Mexican-American actor who has acted in plays and television series.
-Luis is played by Gabriel Chavarria, known for playing the character Tito in the movie Freedom Writers, in the movie Lowriders, the Hulu series East Los High, War for the Planet of the Apes, and the upcoming series The Purge on USA Network and Syfy.
+Luis is played by Gabriel Chavarria, known for playing the character Tito in the movie Freedom Writers, in the movie Lowriders, the Hulu series East Los High, War for the Planet of the Apes, and the The Purge and also Selena.
 You can friend them through their social media.